JENkt4k/sc-what-event-when/README.md

 Ok hopefully that image of the squirrel was enough to distract you from reading the answer.

-Answer: So if you create an alert in the **'focus'** event, when you go to click the alert popup to close it, you are going through the following event loop.
+Answer: So if you create an alert in the **'focus'** event handler, when you go to click the alert popup to close it, you are going through the following event loop.

 1) giving focus to the input element that calls the 'focus' event that creates the alert